Toward Unsupervised Test Scenario Extraction for Automated Driving Systems from Urban Naturalistic Road Traffic Data: Evaluation

-Fig.~\ref{fig_feature_sel} shows exemplary results of the principal feature analysis in terms of the cumulative explained variance~$var_{\text{PFA}}$ over the number of features for different traffic spaces and RU types.
-Note, that even if this is not a continuous function, the continuous representation of the graphs supports the understanding of the respective results.
-Fig.~\ref{fig_feature_sel} shows the curves for the object type \textit{car} for the traffic spaces with the minimum and maximum number of features required for the defined cumulative explained variance for the corresponding dataset.
+Fig.~\ref{fig_feature_sel} shows exemplary results of the principal feature analysis in terms of the cumulative explained variance~$var_{\text{PFA}}$ over the number of features for different traffic spaces and road user types.
+Note that even if this is not a continuous function, the continuous representation of the graphs supports the understanding of the respective results.
+Fig.~\ref{fig_feature_sel} shows the curves for the object type car for the traffic spaces with the minimum and maximum number of features required for the defined cumulative explained variance for the corresponding dataset.
 It is noticeable that the extrema of the sv dataset wrap around those of the inD dataset.
-This corresponds to the intuitive expectations, since the traffic space \textit{sv\textunderscore san\textunderscore jose} (lat.: 37.3627, long.: -121.8759) is located in direct proximity to a highway entrance and only vehicles are present.
-It is also plausible that traffic space \textit{sv\textunderscore santa\textunderscore clara} (lat.: 37.3252, long.: -121.9490) requires more features for capturing the same cumulative explained variance, since it includes a complex parking lot with two 4-way stops and six normal stop entries.
+This result corresponds to the intuitive expectations since the traffic space \textit{sv\textunderscore san\textunderscore jose} (lat.: 37.3627, long.: -121.8759) is in direct proximity to a highway entrance and only vehicles are present.
+It is also plausible that traffic space \textit{sv\textunderscore santa\textunderscore clara} (lat.: 37.3252, long.: -121.9490) requires more features for capturing the same cumulative explained variance since it includes a complex parking lot with two 4-way stops and six normal stop entries.

-While pedestrians in general need more features for the same value of cumulative explained variance, the analysis of the inD dataset shows that the influence of the traffic space is marginal for this RU type, which is why only one curve is shown here.
-On average, the 11 features considered (\textit{xCenter}, \textit{yCenter}, \textit{heading}, \textit{xVelocity}, \textit{yVelocity}, \textit{xAcceleration}, \textit{yAcceleration}, \textit{lonVelocity}, \textit{latVelocity}, \textit{lonAcceleration}, \textit{latAcceleration})~\cite{Bock.2020} can be reduced to about the half, with pedestrians defining the lower threshold.
-While this seems intuitively logical for the inD dataset, since some features differ only by the reference coordinate system, this process step can be an even more valuable tool for objective feature selection for differently structured datasets.
+While pedestrians, in general, need more features for the same value of cumulative explained variance, the analysis of the inD dataset shows that the influence of the traffic space is marginal for this road user type, which is why only one curve is shown here (\textit{ind\textunderscore ped}).
+On average, the eleven features considered (\textit{xCenter}, \textit{yCenter}, \textit{heading}, \textit{xVelocity}, \textit{yVelocity}, \textit{xAcceleration}, \textit{yAcceleration}, \textit{lonVelocity}, \textit{latVelocity}, \textit{lonAcceleration}, \textit{latAcceleration})~\cite{Bock.2020} can be reduced to about the half, with pedestrians defining the lower threshold.
+This reduction seems intuitively logical for the inD dataset since some features differ only by the reference coordinate system.
+However, this process step can be an even more valuable tool for objective feature selection for differently structured datasets~\cite{Lu.2007}.